William Sharpe (burgess)

-William Sharpe (sometimes referred to as Sergeant Sharp(e) or William Sharp) was an early Virginia colonist, soldier, ancient planter, and Virginia Company shareholder who settled in the Bermuda Hundred area that became part of Charles City County, Virginia.
-He served in the Virginia House of Burgesses in Jamestown, Virginia in 1629.
+William Sharpe (sometimes referred to as Sergeant Sharp or William Sharp) was an early Virginia colonist, soldier, ancient planter, and Virginia Company shareholder who settled in the Bermuda Hundred area that became part of Charles City County, Virginia.
+He served in the Virginia House of Burgesses in Jamestown, Virginia, in 1629.

 Burgess Samuel Sharpe distinguished

 William Sharpe should not be confused with Samuel Sharpe, another early Virginia colonist, soldier, and ancient planter who settled in Charles City, Virginia and was a burgess in the first general assembly of the Virginia House of Burgesses in 1619 with whom he is sometimes erroneously conflated.

 Samuel Sharpe was a soldier whom came to Virginia in 1610 with most of the passengers and crew of the Sea Venture as they made their way to the colony after 10 months in Bermuda where they had wrecked in a storm.
 The castaways built two small boats to complete their journey to Jamestown.

 William Sharpe, also an ancient planter and a shareholder in the Virginia Company, came to Virginia on the Starr in May 1611.

 In Stanard, in Wirt and Grizzard and Smith, Samuel Sharpe (not shown as "Sergeant") is listed as a burgess in the 1619 general assembly for Charles City.
 He is not listed as a burgess in the 1624 general assembly in Stanard, although he signed the letter of burgesses replying to Alderman Robert Johnson in 1624.
 On the other hand, he is listed in McIlwaine, H. R., ed.
-Volume 1 of Journals of the House of Burgesses, 1619 - 1658/59.
+Volume 1 of Journals of the House of Burgesses, 1619–1658/59.
 Richmond, VA, 1915, p. viii, as a burgess for Westover, an incorporation of Charles City, in the 1623/24 assembly.